mhmdio/docker-compose-minio/README.md

 Deploy MinIO on Docker Compose.

-Distributed instances are now accessible on the host at ports 9000, proceed to access the Web browser at <http://127.0.0.1:9000/>.
+Distributed instances are accessible on the host at ports 9000, proceed to access the Web browser at <http://127.0.0.1:9000/> and <http://127.0.0.1:9090/>.
 Here 4 MinIO server instances are reverse proxied through Nginx load balancing.

 ## MinIO Console